-However, these problems can be mitigated somewhat by soaking nuts and seeds overnight in filtered water and then – if you want to really go for the gusto – sprouting them briefly (1-2 days) to make them less gut-irritating and more digestible (and thus more nutritious).
+However, these problems can be mitigated somewhat by soaking nuts and seeds for at least 18 hours in filtered water, then sprouting them for 1-2 days, then dehydrating them in a low temp oven until crispy, to lower their phytate content and thus make them less gut-irritating and more digestible (and thus more nutritious).

-Something that can’t be changed about nuts and seeds is that – except for macadamia nuts – they are all higher in carbs than animal sources of protein, and they almost all have more inflammatory Omega-6 fats than is ideal (except for flax, chia and hemp seeds, and walnuts and macadamia nuts).
+Something that can’t be changed about nuts and seeds, however, is that they are all higher in carbs than animal sources of protein, and they have a lot more inflammatory Omega-6 fats than is ideal (except for flax, chia and hemp seeds, and walnuts and macadamia nuts).

-And for many people, it’s hard to stop eating nuts and seeds once they get started.
-They’re “foods with no brakes”, aka it’s easy to go nuts with eating nuts! 😜
+And for many people, it’s really hard to stop eating nuts and seeds once they get started.
+They’re “foods with no brakes“, aka it’s easy to go nuts eating nuts! 😜

 - a small handful of nuts